botingw/rulebook-ai/memory/docs/features/community_packs/spec.md

 The primary motivation for this feature is to evolve `rulebook-ai` from a standalone tool into a platform with a thriving, community-driven ecosystem.
 We want to empower users to easily share, discover, and use `Rule Packs` created by others, fostering a collaborative environment for AI-assisted development best practices.

 This document specifies the Minimum Viable Product (MVP) for this feature, designed to be simple, secure, and maintainable, while providing a solid foundation for future growth.
+It **extends** the core CLI behavior described in [`manage_rules/spec.md`](../manage_rules/spec.md); only community‑specific behavior is documented here.

 ## 2. Design Principles